All-to-key Attention for Arbitrary Style Transfer: Introduction

 The attention-based method is the research focus of the locality-aware feature matching category for its capability to capture long-range dependencies.
 Typically, it establishes a dense correspondence between point-wise tokens of the content and style features via an all-to-all attention mechanism \cite{zhao2021improved}.
-The transferred feature of each local position is computed as the weighted sum of the local style features of all positions, where the weights are computed by applying a softmax function to the normalized dot products’ results.
+The transferred feature of each local position is computed as the weighted sum of the local style features of all positions, where the weights are computed by applying a $softmax$ function to the normalized dot products’ results.
 Despite its encouraging results, the attention-based AST method suffers from two main predicaments.
-The first one is the introduction of distorted style patterns.
-For example, the stylization result of AdaAttN is seriously affected by eye patterns, which significantly affects the visual perception of the image, as shown in Figure \ref{fig:intro_advan}.
+The first one is the introduction of distorted style patterns and unstable matching effects.
+As shown in Fig. \ref{fig:intro_advan}, the image stylization result of AdaAttN is seriously affected by eye patterns, which significantly affects visual perception.
+Besides, the video stylization result of AdaAttN has an apparent flickering phenomenon, which also affects the visual quality.
 The second one is the high computational complexity.
+Handling image features with high spatial resolution and multiple layers with all-to-all attention requires significant computational consumption.